Miami Police Captain Javier Ortiz Relieved Of Duty

 MIAMI (CBSMiami) – One of the City of Miami’s most infamous police officers has been relieved of duty with pay.

-Captain Javier Ortiz, who once was President of Miami’s Fraternal Order of Police, is under investigation by internal affairs.READ MORE: Hollywood Police Looking For Possible Witnesses To Fatal Shooting Of Officer Yandy Chirino
+Captain Javier Ortiz, who once was President of Miami’s Fraternal Order of Police, is under investigation by internal affairs.READ MORE: Early Voting Gets Underway In Hialeah

 The police department did not say why.

-Ortiz has made headlines for controversial arrests, use of force complaints and other misconduct.READ MORE: Taste Of The Town: Forte By Chef Adrianne Connects People With Authentic Italian Food, Wine, And Stories
+Ortiz has made headlines for controversial arrests, use of force complaints and other misconduct.READ MORE: Attorney For Marjory Stoneman Douglas High Resource Officer Scott Peterson Released Parts Of Deposition With Former Broward Sheriff Scott Israel

 In January of last year, he claimed to be a Black man while at a public meeting at city hall.

-Back in 2016, Ortiz made national headlines for calling for a boycott of Beyonce over her Super Bowl 50 halftime performance that year.MORE NEWS: COVID-19 Testing Sites In South Florida
+Back in 2016, Ortiz made national headlines for calling for a boycott of Beyonce over her Super Bowl 50 halftime performance that year.MORE NEWS: Family, Friends Gathered To Remember Erika Verdecia, Convicted Killer Charged In Her Murder

 CBS4 has reached out to Javier Ortiz’s attorney for comment.